 1 Chapter 2: INSERT TITLE

 1.1 Introduction

+Competitions are increasingly prevalent in the global labor market (Lavy, 2004; Lemieux, MacLeod, &Parent, 2009) and the winners of competitions are disproportionately rewarded (Frank & Cook, 2010).
+Much work on gender differences in competitiveness has focused on designing interventions that increase women’s willingness to compete.
+One such intervention included providing female and male participants opportunities to practice before competing (cite our work).
+While the intervention was ultimately unsuccessful, it was revealed that women may be up to X times more likely to practice than men.
+Moreover, both men and women believed that women would be more likely to practice.
+Thus, a new gender difference was uncovered.
+In the current paper, we ask whether competitions themselves disproportionately increase rates of practicing in women.
+Additionally, we explore whether gender stereotypes may be driving the gender difference to practice.
+While considerable efforts have been made to understand why men are more likely than women to choose to compete, less attention has been paid to whether and how men and women may differentially respond to competitions.
+Yet, understanding downstream consequences of nudging or forcing women into competitions may too help address gender disparities in economic outcomes (Altonji & Blank,1999; Blau & Kahn, 2017).

-1.2 Rising use of performance pay, especially competitive pay over time - and how it may contribute to the gender wage gap/other gender diff in labor market outcomes
+1.2 The gender gap in labor market outcomes and preferences for competition"

 Compensation packages based on performance pay, such as bonuses, commissions, and piece-rate payments, have risen in popularity relative to hourly/salaried pay, especially among workers in the highest tiers of occupations [@Hall1998; @Murphy1999; @Cunat2005; @Lemiuex2009].
 There is evidence that the increasing use of performance pay lends itself to wage inequality. @Lemiuex2009 showed that an increased dependence on performance pay during the late 1970’s and early 1990’s accounted for 21% of the observed growth in variance of male wages.
 Bonuses and commissions, arguably the most competitive compensation schemes, may be especially important in driving the large disparity between the highest and lowest percentile earners within organizations [@Bell2010; @Bell2014; @Benabou2016].
 Importantly, performance pay may contribute to the gender wage gap too.
 Using data from the National Longitudinal Surveys of Youth, @McGee2015 show that women are less likely to be employed in occupations that receive bonuses, and simultaneously are more likely to receive piece-rate pay – the least competitive of all forms of performance pay, where workers are paid based on their absolute output.

-1.3 Gender differences in competitiveness as possible contributor to labor market gapsThe gender wage gap refers to the difference in earnings between men and women, with men earning more, on average, than women worldwide.
+The gender wage gap refers to the difference in earnings between men and women, with men earning more, on average, than women worldwide.
 While the gender gap has decreased over the last three decades, the improvements have been modest.
 For instance, it is estimated that the ratio of women’s to men’s wages in the United States increased to only 67% in 2016 from 53% in 1986 (Gharehgozli, & Atal, 2020).
-While numerous factors have been implicated in contributing to the gap, including x, y, discrimination, some researchers have looked to gender differences in men’s and women’s willingness to compete and response that results when required to enter a competition.
+While numerous factors have been implicated in contributing to the gap, including x, y, discrimination, some researchers have looked to gender differences in men’s and women’s willingness to compete and to a lesser extent, behavior that results when required to enter a competition.
 An expanding literature in both psychology and experimental economics suggests that men, compared to women, are more willing to enter competitions.
 This finding was first documented in a classic experiment by Niederle and Vesterlund (2007), and has since been replicated numerous times (for reviews, see Croson and Gneezy, 2009; Niederle and Vesterlund, 2011, and Niederle, 2015), including in hunter-gatherers (Apicella & Dreber, 2015).